krdashev/krdashev/README.md

 ## About Me 🤔

-I'm a certified ethical hacker with a passion for programming.
 I have experience in various programming languages such as C, Assembly, C++, Python, JavaScript, Java, Scala, and many others.
 I enjoy exploring new technologies and creating innovative solutions to complex problems.

 ## Current Work 🔭

-Currently, I'm working as a bug bounty-hunter/pentester and contributing to open-source projects in my free time.
+Currently, I'm working as a bug bounty hunter and pen tester and contributing to open-source projects in my free time.
 I'm always looking for new challenges and opportunities to collaborate on exciting projects.

 ## Projects 🚀